Fahmudul/Basic-CPP-problem/README.md

 ---

 ### **Problem - 2: Library Management System**

+Nestled in the heart of the bustling city is the City Public Library, a haven for book lovers and a repository of knowledge.
+Over the years, the library has been a vital resource for students, researchers, and casual readers alike.
+However, the increasing footfall and demand for streamlined operations have led the library administration to seek a digital solution—a Library Management System to manage its inventory efficiently.
+The library's management team has outlined the following requirements for the system, which should be easy to use yet robust enough to handle essential operations.

+The library operates on a strict capacity policy due to space constraints, allowing a maximum of **5 books** in its collection at any given time.
+Books in the collection are rotated regularly to ensure diversity, and a manual system has proven to be cumbersome, especially during peak hours.

-Create a simple Library Management System that allows users to manage books.
-The program should present the following menu options:
+The Library Management System should provide the following features:

-1. Add a Book:
+1. **Add a Book**:
-   - The user will enter the name of a book.
+   - Patrons or staff can add the name of a book to the library's collection.
-   - The program will add the book to an array and display a success message.
-(The library can hold a maximum of 5 books.)
+   - A success message should confirm the addition:
+     `"Book successfully added to the library."`
+   - If the library has reached its maximum capacity of 5 books, further additions should be blocked, and the system should display:
+     `"Library is full.
+Cannot add more books."`
+   - Duplicate entries should be checked, as the system must not allow the same book to be added multiple times.

-2. View All Books:
+2. **View All Books**:
-   - Display all the books currently in the library.
+   - At any point, users can view the list of books in the library's collection.
-   - If no books have been added yet, display: "The library is empty."
+   - If no books have been added, the system should display:
+     `"The library is empty.
+No books to display."`
+   - The book titles should appear in the order they were added to the collection.

-3. Search for a Book:
+3. **Search for a Book**:
-   - The user will enter the name of a book.
+   - Users can search for a specific book by entering its name.
-   - The program will search for the book in the array and display whether it is found or not.
+   - The system should verify if the book is in the collection and display one of the following messages:
-4. Exit:
+     - `"Book found in the library."`
-   - End the program.
+     - `"Book not found in the library."`
+   - The search functionality should be case-sensitive and should match the exact title entered.

+4. **Exit**:
+   - Users should be able to exit the program when desired.
+   - The system should confirm the termination with a friendly message:
+     `"Thank you for using the City Public Library System.
+Goodbye!"`

+**Additional Requirements:**
-After completing an action, the program will ask the user if they want to perform another action (enter 'y' or 'n') and loop until the user decides to exit.
-The program should validate inputs and handle errors gracefully.
+- After completing an action, the system should prompt users with a choice to perform another action or exit.
+The user should be able to enter 'y' or 'n'.

-**Requirements:**
-1. Use an array to store book names.
-2. Use switch-case, loops, and conditional statements for logic.
-3. Handle invalid inputs (e.g., trying to add more than 5 books) and provide clear feedback.

----

-Here are three new scenario-based problems with longer setups to introduce some confusion but still grounded in basic concepts like arrays, loops, conditional statements, and switch-case.

----
+- Invalid inputs (e.g., selecting options outside 1-4 or entering invalid book names) should be handled gracefully with an error message:
+  `"Invalid input.
+Please try again."`
+- The program should loop indefinitely until the user chooses to exit.

+While the task appears straightforward at first glance, the challenge lies in ensuring smooth operations, validating inputs, and managing edge cases such as duplicate entries and handling a full library.
+The system must also ensure user-friendliness by providing clear messages and seamless navigation through the menu options.

 ### **Problem 3: City Weather Tracker**
 You are tasked with creating a weather tracking program for a fictional weather monitoring agency.
 The program should allow users to: